-When you begin to wonder, where did today’s persistent problems come from, what has you noticed?
+When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 Well, according to this law, they come from yesterday’s solution to the same or a different problem.
 Yesterday, it had been a great solution to the problem.
 And in fact, you actually see the solution begin to reverse the problem at first.
 The key is, ‘at first’.
 Over time, however, the solution has re-created the problem today.